-I just returned from a week in the Zion Canyon, Utah area, photographing one of my favorite places in the world.
-The video is coming soon, for an upcoming Photowalk episode you’ll see on Tubi in the coming months.
+I recently returned from a week in the Zion Canyon, Utah area, photographing one of my favorite places in the world.
+You can see the results in my latest Photowalks episode, S2:E4, from Zion.

 Meanwhile, if you’re not up on Zion, let me fill you in a bit.
 It is one of the great national parks, a 7-hour drive from Los Angeles, 2.5 hours from Las Vegas, 6 hours from Phoenix, 9 hours from Denver.